gravitational/teleport-actions/README.md

 ### `@gravitational/teleport-actions/auth-k8s`

-`auth-k8s` uses Teleport Machine ID to authorise your GitHub Action workflow to access a named Kubernetes cluster protected by Teleport.
+`auth-k8s` uses Teleport Machine ID to generate an authorized Kubernetes client configuration for a specified cluster protected by Teleport.

+The action sets the `KUBECONFIG` environment variable for consecutive steps in the job, meaning that tools like `kubectl` will automatically connect to the requested Kubernetes cluster without additional configuration.

 Pre-requisites:

 - Teleport 11 or above must be used.
-- Teleport binaries must already be installed in the workflow environment.
+- Teleport binaries must already be installed in the job environment.
 - The Kubernetes cluster you wish to access must already be connected to your Teleport cluster.
 See
   <https://goteleport.com/docs/kubernetes-access/getting-started/>